nowsecure/node-nscrypto/README.md

 ) : Buffer
 ```

-`message` is an object as the one returned by the encryption functions, contains `enc` and `eph` properties.
+`message` is an object as the one returned by the encryption functions, having `enc` and `eph` properties.

-The returned `Buffer` contains the decrypted plaintext.
+The returned `Buffer` is the decrypted plaintext.

 ## CHANGELOG